ObolNetwork/charon/docs/goguidelines.md

 ## Style
-We follow [go fumpt](https://pkg.go.dev/mvdan.cc/gofumpt) , `go vet` and [golangci-lint](https://golangci-lint.run/) for automated formatting and vetting and linting, but there are still some style related aspects that are not enforced be these tools.
+We follow [go fumpt](https://pkg.go.dev/mvdan.cc/gofumpt) , `go vet` and [golangci-lint](https://golangci-lint.run/) for automated formatting and vetting and linting, but there are still some style related aspects that are not enforced by these tools.
 Please try to inform your decisions by the following style for improved consistency.

 > Note that style isn’t an exact science #CodeAsCraft

 ### New lines:
   - Please use new lines to structure and group code for improved readability.
-Think about how prose and poetry uses paragraphs and layout to convey information. #CleanCodeReadsAsProse
+Think about how prose and poetry use paragraphs and layout to convey information. #CleanCodeReadsAsProse
   - Prefer new lines between blocks of related code.
 Functions often have multiple steps, so maybe put a new line and a comment before each step.
   - Think about new lines after indented blocks.

 ### Comments/godocs:
-  - The “Practical Go” articles above has great info on how to comment.
+  - The “Practical Go” articles above have great info on how to comment.
   - Avoid inline comments that are pretty much identical to the actual code.
 Uncle Bob imagines comments as old-school flashing web1 html instead of soothing background grey.
 Keep them to a minimum aiming for very high signal to noise.
   - Write long comments as proper sentences: Start with a capital, end with a full stop, grammatically correct.